 the geodesic distances.
 Each table shows the value in the observed

-) as well as the minimum (min
+network (obs) as well as the minimum (min),

-) of that value
+mean (mean), and maximum (max) of that value

 in the simulations.

-The p-value column (p-value
+The p-value column (p-value) is the proportion

 of the simulated values of the statistic that are at least as extreme as